w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 Following the previous example, if you:

-- undelegate a 1x conviction delegation of 24 DOT, you will get a 7-day lock on 24 DOT
+- Undelegate a 1x conviction delegation of 24 DOT, you will get a 7-day lock on 24 DOT
-- delegate 4 DOT with 6x conviction
+- Delegate 4 DOT with 6x conviction
-- undelegate again before the 1x conviction lock is removed
+- Undelegate again before the 1x conviction lock is removed

 You will get a 6x conviction for 24 DOT!
 See [here](https://substrate.stackexchange.com/questions/5067/delegating-and-undelegating-during-the-lock-period-extends-it-for-the-initial-am)